JustRedTTG/PGE_Docs/docs/source/sprites.rst

 Init
 ----

-There's something very important to keep in mind, when you edit a sprite's variables, that really all your doing, editing variables, to make pygame use this valiables to make the new image we do:
+There's something very important to keep in mind, when you edit a sprite's variable, that really all your doing, is editing variables, to make pygame use these valiables and make the new image we do:

 .. code-block:: python